-There is a chance that you CAN upgrade a laptop’s motherboard from the same series IF it belong to the same year (quarter of the year specifically) of production as your laptop.
+There is a chance that you CAN upgrade a laptop’s motherboard from the same series IF it belongs to the same year (a quarter of the year specifically) of production as your laptop.

-Of course, before performing any kind of upgrade, it is crucial that you check the part number of your motherboard and match it with that of the newer motherboard.
+Of course, before performing any upgrade, you must check the part number of your motherboard and match it with that of the newer motherboard.

 To check the part number of your motherboard, I highly recommend using CPU-Z.

-CPU-Z is a third party software, that can tell you great insights about your CPU and your PC hardware in general.
+CPU-Z is third-party software that can give you great insights into your CPU and PC hardware.

-Download CPU-Z, install and fire it up.
-Once you have accessed it, head over to the “Mainboard” tab and look for the fields marked as Manufacturer and Model
+Download CPU-Z, install, and fire it up.
+Once you have accessed it, head to the “Mainboard” tab and look for the fields named Manufacturer and Model.

 I have an HP Omen 15 ax2000 laptop.
 The motherboard part number for this laptop is HP 8259.